-The market area initially investigated in this assignment was Southwestern Montana for the sale of recreational and rural agricultural properties most like the subject property.
-Historically, southwest Montana has been a relatively strong market area because of its rivers, mountains, and productive agricultural lands, but in the past 5 to 10 years it has strengthened due to the investors high demand placed on recreational properties.
-Even with the present economic "slowdown" of the U. S. economy and stagnant or falling residential real estate markets of the east and west coasts and in the larger metropolitan areas, there continues to be a demand for agricultural, recreational, and rural residential properties like the subjects in southwest Montana.
+The market area initially investigated in this assignment was Southwestern Montana for the sale of recreational and rural residential properties most like the subject property.
+Historically, southwest Montana and Gallatin County, in particular, has been a relatively strong market area because of its rivers, mountains, and productive agricultural lands, but in the past 5 to 10 years it has strengthened due to the economic "boom" in Bozeman which led to the "spillover" effect to Broadwater County.
+Even with the present economic "slowdown" of the U. S. economy and stagnant or falling residential real estate markets of the east and west coasts and in the larger metropolitan areas, there continues to be a demand for recreational and rural residential properties like the subject in southwest Montana.
+However, it is noted that Broadwater County has experienced some slowdown evidenced by the lack of market data for comparable sales in 2008.

-The researched market area is defined herein as being Beaverhead and Madison Counties with most emphasis placed on those sales with the most similar features to nearest the subject parcels.
+The researched market area is defined herein as being Broadwater, Jefferson, and Gallatin Counties with most emphasis placed on those sales with the most similar features to nearest the subject parcels.
 As discussed, the local area market has been strong and values have been trending upwards over the past 5 to 10 years or more.
-Sales and re-sales from the immediate neighborhood and outlying market areas with similar competing market forces in Montana, indicate that values have been trending upwards at rates varying from approximately 4% to 16% per year.
+Sales and re-sales from the immediate neighborhood and outlying market areas with similar competing market forces in Montana, indicate that values have been trending upwards at rates varying from approximately 4% to 17% per year.
 This is evidenced by the sale pairings shown in the addenda.
-Of these fourteen sale paring indicators, those sales with the physical features and characteristics most similar to the appraised property with a recreational / rural agriculture highest and best use show appreciation rates of 7% to 13%.
-The most similar property pairings reflect appreciation rates of approximately 10%.
-For this assignment, an appreciation rate from the middle of the suggested range of values is deemed to be appropriate in order to be conservative and an annual appreciation rate of 10% will be applied to those sales that occurred more than one year prior to the date of valuation.
-Those sales that occurred within one year of the date of valuation are deemed to be accurate indicators of current market value and no time adjustments were made.
+Of these ten sale paring indicators, those sales with the physical features and characteristics most similar to the appraised property with a rural residential / recreational highest and best use show appreciation rates of 4% to 10%.
+The most similar property pairings reflect appreciation rates of approximately 8%.
+For this assignment, an appreciation rate from the middle of the range of values is deemed to be appropriate in order to be conservative.
+Due to the fact that there is limited comparable sales data for Broadwater County in 2008, an annual appreciation rate of 8% will be applied to those sales that occurred prior to January 2007.
+Those sales that occurred during 2007 and 2008 are deemed to be accurate indicators of current market value and no time adjustments were made.
 The sale and re-sale pairing for time and market appreciation is presented in the addenda of this report.